 The people lived by the significance of the moon days for growing and cultivating crops and herbs for sacred rituals.
 Everything in Teotihuacán centered around planetary and celestial alignment.
 When I was younger, I believed in astrology, the placement of the planets and the energy they projected.
 As a child, I knew that energy was something you could feel and manipulate.
 As an adult, I became less open.

 Now, I’m thinking again.
-How could it be possible that the sun and the moon – both made of pure energy – feed our planet and control the tides for millions of years and mean nothing to human emotion and momentum?
+The sun and moon feed our planet and control the tides.
+How could they mean nothing to human emotion and momentum?
 It’s not possible.
 That energy is in us and around us and created all life on Earth.
-Teotihuacán knows that.
-Even today, you can still feel the pulse of energy emanating from the place.

 The Energy of Teotihuacán

-Alejandro said the Aztecs chose the site for Teotihuacán because of the tremendous energy of the land, the power of the volcanos, and the alignment of the universe.
-That there are openings in the Earth, like volcanoes, where energy gathers.
+Alejandro said the Aztecs chose the site for Teotihuacán because of the land’s tremendous energy.
+They believed there are openings in the Earth, like volcanoes, where energy gathers.

 Many people believe that some places have more energy accumulated in them than other places.
 That the accumulated energy of fault lines and celestial placement attracts certain people.
 Some are more tuned to this universal energy than others.